XTC: Recognition and influence

-Writing for AllMusic, music critic Stephen Thomas Erlewine recognises the group thusly:
+Writing for AllMusic, music critic Stephen Thomas Erlewine recognised the group thus:

 XTC were one of the progenitors of Britpop, were influential to later power pop acts such as Jellyfish and the Apples in Stereo, and anticipated the indie/art pop bands of the 2000s.
 They also inspired tribute bands, tribute albums, fan conventions, and fansites.
 Dave Gregory said that he became aware of XTC's "huge" influence on American acts through his interactions with musicians in the late 1980s.
 They Might Be Giants paid tribute to them in their song, "XTC vs. Adam Ant".
 XTC also had a significant influence and cult following in Japan.
 By the late 1980s, they were supported by three dedicated fanzines in as many countries.
 Between 1979 and 1992, they had a total of 10 albums and 6 singles that reached the UK top 40.

 The band are often compared reverentially to 1960s acts such as the Who, the Kinks, and most frequently, the Beatles.
 In a 1991 article that focused on a resurgence of power pop groups, members of Jellyfish and the Posies reflected that they were drawn to 1960s artists because of the 1980s music they influenced.
 As the Posies' Jon Auer said: "our '60s-ish-ness is actually early-'80s-ish-ness, a pop sensibility that came from listening to Squeeze and XTC".
 According to Chris Ingham, acts such as Kula Shaker, the Shamen and the Stone Roses recruited engineer John Leckie chiefly because of his productions for the retro-psychedelic Dukes of Stratosphear records.
 According to Neville Farmer, the name XTC inspired the names of U2, R.E.M., and INXS.
 Japanese band Seagull Screaming Kiss Her Kiss Her was named after the XTC song of similar title.
 Peter Gabriel is quoted: "I've always looked to XTC for inventive songwriting, innovative production, and a sense of humor.
 It's their strong blend of personalities that make them one of the great British bands."
-Kurt Cobain of Nirvana said in 1991: "There’s a lot of good pop music.
-I’ve always liked it…bands like the Beatles, XTC, stuff like that."
+Kurt Cobain of Nirvana said in 1991: "There's a lot of good pop music.
+I've always liked it…bands like the Beatles, XTC, stuff like that."
+Minor Threat, Dag Nasty, and Bad Religion veteran Brian Baker has also cited XTC as an influence.